gabelluardo/anime-dl/README.md

 cargo install --git https://github.com/gabelluardo/anime-dl
 ```

-or build the binary form source and install it in `.cargo/bin` folder:
+or build the binary from source and install it in `.cargo/bin` folder:

 ```
 git clone https://github.com/gabelluardo/anime-dl